Lifailon/WinAPI/README.md

 **405. Method not allowed.** Response to other methods.

+## ⚠️ Operational stability

+Processing of simultaneous requests from several clients (managed to test three simultaneous connections).

+If the previous request has not been processed yet and a new request from the same client arrives, the server terminates with an error, this behavior was detected in the browser when quickly refreshing pages, to handle this event is implemented **automatic restart of the server**.
+For Web-client such restart is processed without error and in the process of page refresh the response of the last request is returned.

+In Invoke-RestMethod and curl, interrupting the previous request and sending a new one to another endpoint works without error and the response of the last request is returned (taking into account the processing time of the previous one).

 ## 🐧 Examples POST request from Linux client

 - Stop and start service **WinRM**: